ShiekhSolihah/Dual-Active-Bridge-Converter-DAB-/README.md

 # Dual-Active-Bridge-Converter (DAB)

-MATLAB/Simulink models for a Dual Active Bridge (DAB) DC-DC converter with solar PV integration.
-Includes standalone DAB configurations, variable load conditions, and test cases for analyzing converter performance in renewable energy applications and EV charging.
+This repository contains MATLAB/Simulink models demonstrating the operation of a Dual Active Bridge (DAB) DC-DC converter, commonly used in renewable energy systems and electric vehicle (EV) applications for bidirectional power transfer.
+The DAB converter is modeled with different load configurations and modulation techniques to study its dynamic behavior under various conditions.

 ---